SAP/cloud-security-services-integration-library/java-security/Migration_SAPJavaBuildpackProjects.md

 Furthermore, make sure that you do not refer to any other SAP-internal security library with group-id `com.sap.security` or `com.sap.security.nw.sso.*`.

 ### SAP_JWT_TRUST_ACL obsolete

-### SAP_JWT_TRUST_ACL obsolete
 There is no need to configure `SAP_JWT_TRUST_ACL` within your deployment descriptor such as `manifest.yml`.
 Instead the Xsuaa service instance adds audiences to the issued JSON Web Token (JWT) as part of the `aud` claim.

-Whether the token is issued for your application or not is now validated by the [`XsuaaAudienceValidator`](/spring-xsuaa/src/main/java/com/sap/cloud/security/xsuaa/token/authentication/XsuaaAudienceValidator.java).
+Whether the token is issued for your application or not is now validated by the [`JwtAudienceValidator`](/java-security/src/main/java/com/sap/cloud/security/token/validation/validators/JwtAudienceValidator.java).

 This comes with a change regarding scopes.
 For a business application A that wants to call an application B, it's now mandatory that the application B grants at least one scope to the calling business application A. You can grant scopes with the `xs-security.json` file.
 For additional information, refer to the [Application Security Descriptor Configuration Syntax](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/517895a9612241259d6941dbf9ad81cb.html), specifically the sections [referencing the application](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/517895a9612241259d6941dbf9ad81cb.html#loio517895a9612241259d6941dbf9ad81cb__section_fm2_wsk_pdb) and [authorities](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/517895a9612241259d6941dbf9ad81cb.html#loio517895a9612241259d6941dbf9ad81cb__section_d1m_1nq_zy).

 ### Congratulation!
 With that you're Done!